 - Master of Laws in Public International Law

-Although care has been taken to ensure the accuracy of all information, there may be unintended errors and changes or deletions without notice.
+Although care has been taken to ensure the accuracy of all information, there may be unintended errors, changes or deletions without notice.
 The matters covered by this publication on the webpages are subject to change from time to time both before and after a candidate’s selection.